Press Freedom Incentive Fund

 apply to PEN America’s Press Freedom Incentive Fund

-We are currently accepting proposals for projects from individuals as well as local groups to support activities that bolster support for press freedom between now and March 31, 2018.
+We are accepting submissions for proposals and projects from individuals as well as local groups to support activities that bolster an understanding of and support for press freedom.
 The Press Freedom Incentive Fund is designed to provide grants of about $1,000–$4,000 to support these activities.
+Apply today!

-The Press Freedom Incentive Fund will support new initiatives to invigorate local communities with ideas, information, questions, and discourse around press freedom defense.
-Proposals may center on events, panel discussions, campaigns, outreach efforts, educational initiatives, guest speakers, or other formats that can be effective in reaching local audiences (a list of possible ideas for inspiration is contained in the FAQs below).
+The Press Freedom Incentive Fund, part of the PEN Across America initiative, supports new initiatives to invigorate local communities with ideas, information, questions, and discourse around press freedom defense.
+Proposals may center on events, panel discussions, campaigns, outreach efforts, educational initiatives, workshops, media outlet partnerships, and other formats that can be effective in building local press freedom constituencies (a list of possible ideas for inspiration is contained in the FAQs below).
 Priority will be given to proposals that have the potential to reach a significant and diverse audience, engage and sustain that audience over time, and facilitate partnership with local groups and organizations.

 How do journalists tell stories?
 How can we convey to the public the impact of journalism?
 What role does the press play in empowering citizens, stimulating social change, and holding leaders accountable?
 What makes press stories trustworthy?